stencila/designa/README.md

 `npm install && npm run bootstrap`

-Start Storybook and watch for changes inside `/packages/*`
+Build packages and watch for changes:

+`npm run build:watch`

+In a _separate terminal window_ start Storybook:

-`npm run dev`
+`npm run storybook`

-> 😩 Note that you will currently have to manually reload, or disable/enable the desired "CSS Resource" in Storybook after making changes to see the results.
-A fix for this is high on the priority list.
+> 😩 Note that you will currently have to manually reload the Storybook after making changes to components see the results.
+> An issue to improve the DX [can be seen here](https://github.com/stencila/designa/issues/113)

 ### Adding Components